 Rumors have long suggested Apple is actively working on a variety of different automotive projects that could ultimately lead to an "Apple Car."
 The entirety of the research falls under the catch-all title "Project Titan."

-The term has been used to describe a number of different elements and technologies, but fall into two broad categories: self-driving vehicle systems and car design.
+The term has been used to describe a number of different elements and technologies, but falls into two broad categories: self-driving vehicle systems and car design.

 While initial reports pointed towards the creation of an entire Apple-designed vehicle, the titular "Apple Car," the rumors have also indicated a change of focus for Apple.
 One that pulled it away from the grand design of a full automobile and onto just self-driving systems.